(Please also see the policies for the Lakeside Paws N’ Play below.)

 Proceeds to benefit local charities for animals in need.

-Please note: Crowd friendly pets welcome.
+Please note: Crowd-friendly pets are welcome.
 All pet policies apply.

-Pets welcome in the Recreation Building for the Pet Celebration.
+Pets are welcome in the Recreation Building for the Pet Celebration.

 Please sign up in advance at the Recreation Office for the contest.